twolfson/twolfson.com-scripts/README.md

 As the replacement, we've moved to runbooks, which are easier to maintain over sparse iteration cycles.

-i.e. There was always a slow "how did that work again?" period, iteration required deployments (slow), and cascades of changes from minor upgrades became even slower due to this feedback loop.
+i.e. There was always a slow "how did that work again?" period, iterating required deployments (slow), and cascades of changes from minor upgrades became even slower due to this feedback loop.

 In short, we overinvested in automation, and believe divesting will lead to faster results.